amplab/succinct/spark/README.md

 // Read text data from file; sc is the SparkContext val wikiData = ctx.textFile("/path/to/data").map(_.getBytes)

-// Convert the wikiRDD to a SuccinctRDD after serializing each record into an
+// Converts the wikiData RDD to a SuccinctRDD, serializing each record into an
 // array of bytes.
-Persist the RDD in memory to perform in-memory queries. val wikiSuccinctData = wikiData.succinct.persist()
+We persist the RDD in memory to perform in-memory queries. val wikiSuccinctData = wikiData.succinct.persist()

-// Count the number of occurrences of "Berkeley" in text val berkeleyOccCount = wikiSuccinctData.count("Berkeley") println("# of times Berkeley appears in text = " + berkeleyOccCount)
+// Count the number of occurrences of "Berkeley" in the RDD val berkeleyOccCount = wikiSuccinctData.count("Berkeley") println("# of times Berkeley appears in text = " + berkeleyOccCount)

-// Find all offsets of occurrences of "Berkeley" in text val searchOffsets = wikiSuccinctData.search("Berkeley") println("First 10 locations in the RDD where Berkeley occurs: ") searchOffsets.take(10).foreach(println)
+// Find all offsets of occurrences of "Berkeley" in the RDD val searchOffsets = wikiSuccinctData.search("Berkeley") println("First 10 locations in the RDD where Berkeley occurs: ") searchOffsets.take(10).foreach(println)